Dental Frequently Asked Questions

 We provide standard dental care including exams, teeth cleanings, fillings (both amalgam-silver and composite-tooth colored), root canals, crowns, extractions, and custom bleach trays.
 Upon completion of a comprehensive doctor's exam you will receive a treatment plan which details what treatment we recommend and the estimated cost.
 If treatment by a specialist is recommended our providers can refer students.*

-During the regular school year, students who are taking five or more general credits a term, and have paid the student health fee (included in tuition costs) are eligible to be seen.
+During the regular school year, students who are taking five or more general credits a term, and have paid the student health fee are eligible to be seen.
 Students who do not fulfill either of these requirements are not eligible to be seen.
 During summer term, students taking five or more credits are eligible to be seen.
 If a student is not taking summer classes but was taking five or more credits spring term they can be seen with an increased office visit fee.
 If you have more questions about eligibility please ask our staff.

 If I am going into the Peace Corps and need my dental records transferred to them, can you provide the information?